cameronkinsella/runzip/README.md

 Options:
   -o, --out <OUT>            Output location.
-Extracts to a new folder in the current directory if none given -e, --encoding <ENCODING>  Codec to be used for filename encoding (default = UTF-8) -v, --verbose              Verbose output
-  -h, --help                 Print help
+Extracts to a new folder in the current directory if none given -p, --password <PASSWORD>  Password if the archive is encrypted -e, --encoding <ENCODING>  Codec to be used for filename encoding (default: UTF-8) -s, --silent               Make output less verbose -h, --help                 Print help
   -V, --version              Print version
 ```